MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/diagnostics/diagnostic-al326.md

 ## Remarks
 > [!WARNING]
-> From Business Central 2021 release wave 1, a report column can no longer be of the type 'Variant'.
+> From Business Central 2021 release wave 1, report columns can no longer be of the type 'Variant'.
 For more information, see [Compiler Error AL0638](diagnostic-al638.md).

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## Related information